Skip to content

 Dict[str, Any]

-{ 'base_dir': Path to base output directory, 'training_input': Path to training images, 'training_label': Path to training labels, 'val_input': Path to validation images, 'val_label': Path to validation labels, 'stats': Statistics about the prepared data
+{ 'base_dir': Path to base output directory, 'training_input': Path to training images, 'training_label': Path to training labels (segmentation masks), 'training_label_input': Path to label channel images (only if separate channels), 'val_input': Path to validation images, 'val_label': Path to validation labels (segmentation masks), 'val_label_input': Path to label channel images for validation (only if separate channels), 'stats': Statistics about the prepared data

 Dict[str, Any]